zhongzisha/alphafold3_google/docs/installation.md

 ## Installing Docker

-The instruction are for rootless Docker.
+These instructions are for rootless Docker.

 ### Installing Docker on Host

-Note these instructions only apply to Ubuntu images, see above.
+Note these instructions only apply to Ubuntu 22.04 LTS images, see above.

 Add Docker's official GPG key.
 Official Docker instructions are [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).